ssui07/Data-2020-Midterm-Group-8/README.md

 At last, we would compare the prediciton model for median household income with the prediction model for income per capita.

+## General Descripitions of Explanatory Variables

 ## Choices of Models

 We decided to use the following regression models.

 *1.General Linear Regression*

 *2.Multiple Linear Regression*

 *3.Ridge Regression*

 *4.Stepwise Regression*

 ## Testing the Prediction Accuracy

+We divide the dataset into one training set and one testing set randomly.
+We conducted model selections on the training set, and applied the model onto the testing set.
+For each sample in the testing set, we made prediciton using the selected model and constructed an confidence interval for the prediction value.
+If the actual value of income or income per capita falls into the range of the predicition's confidence interval, we think this prediction is accurate.